cdcgi/user-service/doc/auth.md

 {
     "status_code": "CDC-200",
     "status_message": "Success change password.",
-    "data": null
+    "data": {
+        "user": {
+          "id":1,
+          "name": "Jacky Chan",
+          "username": "jacky",
+          "email": "jacky@gmail.com",
+        },
+        "forgot_password_temps": {
+          "id":1,
+          "user_id":1,
+          "key":"c4ca4238a0b923820dcc509a6f75849b",
+          "exp_date": "2020-12-12"
         }
+    }
+}
 ```

 ### Logic

+1. check token is valid ? is token is exist? is token expired? is token used?
-1. Validate new password input.
+2. Validate new password input.
-2. matching new password with re new password.
+3. matching new password with re new password.
-3. if match, change password on database with new password
+4. if match, change password on database with new password

 #### Validation
+- token: token validation
-- new password: required and not empty
+- new password: check strong password,required and not empty
-- re new password: required and not empty
+- re new password: check match with new password, required and not empty

 ### Scenario Test